fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/homemade-interior-mapping/index.md

     return T;
 }
 ```
 I use this code snippet to calculate intersections between rays and planes.
-To use it properly it's important to understand what rays and planes from a purely mathematical standpoint.
+To use it properly it's important to understand what rays and planes are from a purely mathematical standpoint.
 I wholeheartedly recommend [gamemath.com](https://gamemath.com/book/geomtests.html#intersection_ray_plane) for a proper explanation, but here is at least a freshly baked visualization!
 {{< fakegif "01_ray_plane_intersection.webm" >}}
 In my opinion, the key takeaways are that rays are parametrically defined by a point and a direction and planes are implicitly defined by a normal and a distance from the origin.
 Unlike 3D geometry, rays and planes in mathematics are infinite.
 Unless the ray is perfectly perpendicular to a plane, it will always intersect in either the positive or negative direction.